luoxiu/Schedule/README.md

 ### Task Management

-In general, you don't need to worry about reference management of the task any more.
+In general, you don't need to worry about reference management of tasks any more.
 All tasks will be retained internally, so they won't be released, unless you do it yourself.

+#### Parasitism

 Schedule lets you handle a task's lifecycle with a more elegant way: